A research team has found fresh water in two underwater canyons near the Lofoten archipelago.

 "It's a phenomenon identical to the Norwegian one," comments the marine geologist Jochen Knies, project manager involved in the research.

-The aquifer of the Atlantic Ocean stretches along the coast from the southern limit of New Jersey to northern Massachusetts.
-According to CNN, scientists estimate the basin contains enough water to fill 1.2 billion Olympic-sized swimming pools.
+The Atlantic Ocean aquifer extends along the coast from the southern limit of New Jersey to northern Massachusetts.
+According to CNN, scientists estimate that the basin contains enough water to fill 1.2 billion Olympic-sized swimming pools.
 It is the largest underwater aquifer found on the planet so far.